 - A court order reducing the tenant’s rent

-- A judgment for one months’ rent plus $500
+- A judgment for one month’s rent plus $500

-- A judgment for actual damages
+- A judgment for the tenant’s expenses (actual damages)

 - Any court and attorneys’ fees